The Graduate School offers programs in education at the doctoral and master’s levels.

 EDUC 781 • Student Teaching II 1 Credit

-Continuation of student teaching for a K-12 teaching license.
-Planning and implementing standards-based instruction based on knowledge of subject matter, educational research and/or theory, appropriate educational technology, and diverse needs of students.
-Use of formal and informal assessment strategies to monitor growth and progress, give feedback, and guide instruction.
+Continuation of student teaching for K-12 teaching licenses and add-on teaching licenses.
+Planning and implementing discipline-specific, standards-based instruction that is culturally relevant and based on educational research and/or theory, educational technology, and diverse needs of students.
+Use of formal and informal assessments to monitor growth and progress, give feedback, and guide next steps for instruction.
 Execution of effective classroom management techniques.
-Establishment of relationships, through effective verbal and written communication, with parents/guardians, counselors, teachers, and other stakeholders.

 EDUC 790 • Writing the Thesis/Collaborative Research Project 3 Credits